Schosmiel/CURRENCY-HEDGER/README.md

 1. Make sure you have Python installed on your system.
 You can download it from [python.org](https://www.python.org/downloads/).
 2. Install the required libraries using pip (Python's package manager).
 Open a command prompt and run the following commands:

-pip install PySide6
+-pip install PySide6
-pip install currency_converte
+-pip install currency_converte

 3. Download the source code of the application from the GitHub repository https://github.com/Schosmiel/CURRENCY-HEDGER.git.